Australia, Kazakhstan open with wins at Billie Jean King Cup - WHIZ News

 The Australians, bidding for a first title in the competition in 48 years, beat Slovakia 2-1 in Group B thanks to victories by Storm Sanders and Ajla Tomljanovic in singles.

-Kazakhstan then took an unassailable 2-0 lead against Britain, the host nation, in Group C after Yulia Putintseva and Wimbledon champion Elena Rybakina won their singles matches.
+Kazakhstan won by the same score against Britain, the host nation, in Group C after Yulia Putintseva and Wimbledon champion Elena Rybakina won their singles matches.

 Australia is a seven-time winner of the competition formerly known as the Fed Cup.
 All of its titles came from 1964-74.